phusion/passenger_apt_automation/README.md

  7. Create a test box for this new distribution.

-     1. Create `docker-images/testbox-ubuntu-16.04/`
+     1. Create `docker-images/testbox-ubuntu-16.04/` (copy of testbox of previous release)
+     2. Set the correct From in `docker-images/testbox-ubuntu-16.04/Dockerfile`
-     2. Edit `docker-images/Makefile` and add entries for this new testbox.
+     3. Edit `docker-images/Makefile` and add entries for this new testbox.
-     3. Run `make -C docker-images testbox-ubuntu-16.04`
+     4. Run `make -C docker-images testbox-ubuntu-16.04`

     When done, test Passenger under the new testbox: